 For further information regarding combination offer requirements, please contact Admissions Office staff on T: +44 (0) 28 7167 5678 or E: firstname.lastname@example.org

 Please note the modular structure of the programme is subject to change.

 In this section

 The course has been developed in response to industry needs and professional bodies have had considerable input into its content and delivery.
 The main objective would be working to bring about an increase in people’s physical activity, reduce their sedentary behaviour and thus working towards improving health status.
-The course will also help to develop a wide range of knowledge and transferable skills that will enable you to work as a professional in your chosen career and is particularly unique in that there are a range of modules from four different schools (School of Sport, Psychology, Nursing and Sociology).
+The course will also help to develop a wide range of knowledge and transferable skills that will enable you to work as a professional in your chosen career and is particularly unique in that there are a range of modules from different disciplines (Sport, Psychology, Health, Sociology).

-Career opportunities can be in a wide variety of areas, such as: health and exercise promotion, physical activity initiatives, workplace health and fitness, exercise referral, health-based intervention design and delivery, postgraduate research, community projects, cardiac rehabilitation and teaching.
-On completion of the course, it will be possible to pursue accreditation with the British Psychological Society or further study within the University or elsewhere.
+Career opportunities can be in a wide variety of areas, such as: health promotion, physical activity coordination, workplace health and fitness, exercise referral, health-based intervention design and delivery, postgraduate research, community projects and teaching.
+On completion of the course, it will be possible to pursue accreditation with the British Psychological Society through a post graduate conversion course in psychology.
+Students may also pursue a career in teaching through a Post Graduate Certificate in Education, or advance to further study within the University or elsewhere.

 Fees and funding